 - Recipe ingredients may not be added or subtracted the day of the event from those specified in the printed recipe given to the judges.

-- The team must cook at least four servings of their dish to be judged.
+- The team must cook at least three servings of their dish to be judged.
 Teams may if they wish, cook additional servings for the public to sample after the official judging.

 - The team’s food will be judged on taste, appearance, creativity, complexity of recipe and general appeal.